 Transfagarasan Highway, Romania

-Named the “Best Road in the World” in 2009 by Jeremy Clarkson, former host of Top Gear, the winding Transfagarasan Highway is both scenic and exciting to drive with hairpin turns and long S-curves.
-It was built in the 1970’s by Nicolae Ceaușescu as strategic military route to traverse the Carpathian mountain range should the Soviets invade Romania like they had Czechoslovakia in 1968.
-Today, however, it’s an attraction for driving and motorcycle enthusiasts as well as outdoor adventurers looking for a good hike or bicycle ride.
-And along the southern section of the road, you can see the Poenari Castle whose resident Vlad the Impaler served as inspiration for Bram Stoker’s Count Dracula.
+The winding Transfagarasan Highway is both scenic and exciting to drive with hairpin turns and long S-curves.
+It was named the “Best Road in the World” in 2009 by Jeremy Clarkson, former host of Top Gear.
+The Transfagarasan Highway was built in the 1970’s by Nicolae Ceaușescu.
+Its purpose was to be s strategic military route to traverse the Carpathian mountain range should the Soviets invade Romania.
+Today, however, it’s an attraction for driving and motorcycle enthusiasts.
+It is also popular with outdoor adventurers looking for a good hike or bicycle ride.
+And along the southern section of the road, Poenari Castle is visible.
+Vlad the Impaler, known to have been a resident of Poenari Castle, served as inspiration for Bram Stoker’s Count Dracula.

 Chapman’s Peak Drive, South Africa

 Chapman’s Peak Drive is often described as one of the most scenic drives in the world.
-The five and a half mile road took seven years to build and was hewn out of the mountainside on the western side of the Cape Peninsula.
-It hugs the mountain and makes 114 curves between Noordhoek to Hout Bay, with jaw-dropping 180° views of the Atlantic coastline.
+The five-and-a-half mile road took seven years to build on the western side of the Cape Peninsula.
+It hugs the mountain making 114 curves between Noordhoek to Hout Bay.
+The result being jaw-dropping 180° views of the Atlantic coastline.

 Hai Van Pass, Vietnam

-The Hai Van Pass in Vietnam is a mountainous highway between Hue and Hoi An claimed to be “one of the best coast roads in the world” by Top Gear’s former host Jeremy Clarkson.
-It makes its way through the green hillsides, mountain valleys, and along the deserted shoreline, climbing to an elevation of 1600 feet at the top of the pass.
+The Hai Van Pass in Vietnam is a mountainous highway between Hue and Hoi An.
+It is claimed to be “one of the best coast roads in the world” by Top Gear’s former host Jeremy Clarkson.
+The Hai Van Pass makes its way through the green hillsides, mountain valleys, and along the deserted shoreline.
+It climbs to an elevation of 1600 feet at the top of the pass.

 Crossing the Andes, Argentina and Chile